weswigham/least/README.md

 ```
 You might notice that I import the module as the describe function; this is because the module conviently maps its call attribute to the least.describe function.

-Additionally, a closure is created when calling your testing functions, giving them access to all of the functions below without the least namespace.
+Additionally, a fake environment is created when calling your testing functions, giving them access to all of the functions below without the least namespace.

+You may notice the _ENV argument to the topmost function; this is only required to create the fake environment in lua 5.2.
+Otherwise, it may be omitted.
 ####Functions
 ######least.describe
 ```lua